top of page

 Salt, to taste

-Dry toast the cumin seeds, fenugreek seeds, coriander seeds, and red chilies individually.
+Dry toast the cumin seeds, fenugreek seeds, coriander seeds, and red chillies individually.
 Cool and grind to a fine powder in a spice mill.
 Set aside.

-Heat the oil in a a pot large enough for the curry.
-Add the mustard seeds, urad dal, chana dal, cumin seeds, red chilies, and sauté for a minute.
-Add the asafoetida, turmeric, curry leaves and the ground spice powder and sauté for another 30 seconds.
+Heat the oil in a pot large enough for the curry.
+Add the mustard seeds, urad dal, chana dal, cumin seeds, red chillies and sauté for a minute.
+Add the asafoetida, turmeric, curry leaves, and ground spice powder and sauté for another 30 seconds.

-Add the onions, garlic, green chilies, and tomatoes and continue to cook until the onions are soft and the tomatoes have started to break down.
-Add the tamarind paste, jaggery, salt and water and bring to a gentle boil. allow to simmer for 5-7 minutes till the gravy thickens.
+Add the onions, garlic, green chillies, and tomatoes and continue to cook until the onions are soft and the tomatoes have started to break down.
+Add the tamarind paste, jaggery, salt, and water and bring to a gentle boil.
+Allow to simmer for 5-7 minutes until the gravy thickens.

-Add the raw mangoes and simmer for 4 minutes or so, till the mangoes are cooked through but not mushy.
+Add the raw mangoes and simmer for 4 minutes until the mangoes are cooked through but not mushy.

 Serve hot with rice.